Log In

 New Wireless G Router

-Published on February 19, 2005 By Lantec In PC Hardware
+Published on February 19, 2005 By

 I have a DSL connection for my business.
 I just replaced the Linksys Wireless B router at the office with a Wireless G Router.
 The old setup allowed me to check my DHCP client list but the new setup only (as far as I can tell) allows me to set the number of clients.
 I'm looking for a program that would allow me to "see" what computers are DHCP clients as we have several wireless systems in our office and I need to make sure the right systems are on the right router.